Landscape Architecture

 History and Theory of Landscape Architecture and Environmental Design Minor Program

 This program introduces students to conceptual issues of landscape architecture.
 A letter grade of C- or higher in ENV DES 1LD ARCH 1, or LD ARCH 12 is required to declare the minor.
-To declare, students must submit the CED Request to Add Minor Form, available on the CED website.
+To declare, students must submit the CED Request to Declare Minor, available on the CED website.
 Open to all majors at UC Berkeley except Landscape Architecture.

 Other Minors Offered by the Department of Landscape Architecture and Environmental Planning